9 tips for choosing keywords for SEO

-And choosing the right keywords to target is one half of the key to getting your website and it’s content in front of your target audience (the other half is creating awesome content).
+And choosing keywords for SEO to target is one half of the key to getting your website and its content in front of your target audience (the other half is creating awesome content).

 So how do you decide which are the right keywords to improve your SEO efforts?

-Follow our 9 simple tips and you’ll improve your SEO in no time.
+Follow our 9 simple tips for choosing keywords for SEO

 #1.
 Put yourself in their shoes.